beagleboard/u-boot/doc/develop/driver-model/fs_firmware_loader.rst

 For examples:

+fw_storage_interface:
+  Firmware storage interface, it can be "mmc", "usb", "sata" or "ubi".
 storage_interface:
   Storage interface, it can be "mmc", "usb", "sata" or "ubi".
+This acts as a fallback if fw_storage_interface is not set.
 fw_dev_part:
   Block device number and its partition, it can be "0:1".
 fw_ubi_mtdpart: